nadia18533/UBell_backend/README.md

-# UBell
+# UniBell
-UBell is a project designed to help students and teachers easily, quickly and comfortably receive their university schedule.
+UniBell is a project designed to help students and teachers easily, quickly and comfortably receive their university schedule.
 * This project will be introduced to the Lviv State University of Life Safety in September - October 2019